 Salt Lake City Market Is Everything Which California Isn’t

-So many California tech firms have relocated to SLC that the area is now nicknamed “Silicon Slopes”.
+So many California tech firms have relocated to Salt Lake City that the area is now nicknamed “Silicon Slopes”.
 Forbes listed Salt Lake City first on its list of “next tech meccas”.
 The city is already home to many new startups.
-Where there are currently good paying jobs, new residents are sure to move in.
+Where there are currently good-paying jobs, new residents are sure to move in.
 And that only puts more pressure on the Salt Lake City housing market.
-The very low crime rate in Utah compared to surrounding states is merely an added bonus.
+The very low crime rate in Utah compared to surrounding states is merely a bonus.

 The Salt Lake City housing market can’t keep up with demand, and this is pushing many Millennials and new residents into the rental market.
-While many would like to own a home, affordability is an issue for the young would-be home owner; the average Millennial earns $68,000 a year while the median home price is $400,000.
-This explains why Salt Lake City has some of the fastest growing rents in the country.
-Rents in Utah as a whole grew 2.6% year over year, only surpassed by Nevada’s blistering 3.5% increase.
-In 2010, downtown Salt Lake City had just 5,200 rental units.
-By 2020, that number will nearly double to 10,000, including units in a new $90 million high-rise called Liberty Sky, a 24-story all-residential tower unprecedented in Salt Lake’s history.
+While many would like to own a home, affordability is an issue for the young would-be homeowner; the average Millennial earns $68,000 a year while the median home price is $400,000.
+This explains why Salt Lake City has some of the fastest-growing rents in the country.

-Salt Lake City does require landlords to get a business license, even if you just own one rental home.
-Fees that you are required to pay as part of the rental program depends on how well maintained the units are.
-However, SLC in general is very landlord friendly.
+Salt Lake City requires landlords to get a business license, even if they own one rental home.
+The fees that you are required to pay as part of the rental program depend on how well-maintained the units are.
+However, Salt Lake City in general is very landlord-friendly.
 Eviction for nonpayment of rent can get someone out in two to four weeks.
 Courts regularly side with landlords and award triple fees for damages by a tenant.
 If someone violates the terms of the lease, they have three days to correct the situation.
-You can end a month to month tenancy with 15 days of notice.
+You can end a month-to-month tenancy with 15 days of notice.